 If you want to start using server-side tagging, you need server space.
 Google offers its own solution for this, Google Cloud.
 The cost for this is at least $120 per month.
 Apart from the high costs, Google Cloud does not comply with ePrivacy regulations.
 This requires you to process your data within Europe.

 We have developed a good and affordable alternative: AdPage Tagging.
 For only €49 per month you can already purchase your server.
-Because our servers are on European soil, you comply with all regulations.
+Because our servers are on European soil you comply with all regulations and security.

 #2 It's complex